ahmeterdem1/Vector/README.md

 Calculates the value of the named trigonometric function via Taylor series.
 Again, resolution is passed as _power_ to __cumdiv().

+### Math.__find(...)

+This is a helper function for Math.solve().
+Arguments are the same.
+Returns the first zero that it finds and saves it to memory.

+### Math.solve(f, low, high, search_step, res)

+Finds zeroes of function f.
+It may not be able to find all zeroes, but is pretty precise when it finds some.
+If the functions derivative large around its zero, then you should increase resolution to do a better search.

+Retrieves found zeroes from the memory, then clears it.
+Calling multiple instances of this function at the same time will result in errors because of this global memory usage.

+This function is optimized for polynomials.
+It doesn't matter how many zeroes they have since this function utilizes a thread pool.
+This solver is slow when utilized with Taylor series based functions.

+There is an obvious solution to this speed problem though.
+Just put expanded form as the argument.
+Not the implicit function form.

 ### _class_ Math.complex

 This is the complex number class.
 It has + - / * overloaded.